-My main research interest is spectral analysis of PDE and FDE discretizations, and other structured matrices (especially Toeplitz-like), using matrix-less methods, the theory of GLT sequences, and other techniques.
+My main research interest is spectral analysis of matrix sequences from PDE and FDE discretizations, and other structured matrices (especially Toeplitz-like), using matrix-less methods, the theory of GLT sequences, and other techniques.
 I especially like non-Hermitian matrix sequences with peculiar spectral behaviour.
 Some current projects are,

-My preferred research tools are Julia (with GenericLinearAlgebra.jl for high precision linear algebra and ApproxFun.jl for function approximations), OEIS, Wolfram Alpha, Google Scholar, a MacBook Pro 13", and an iPad Pro 12.9" with Notability.
+My preferred research tools are Julia (with GenericLinearAlgebra.jl and GenericSchur.jl for high precision linear algebra and Pluto.jl for dynamic visualization and experiments), OEIS, RIES, Wolfram Alpha, a MacBook Pro 13", an AMD Ryzen Threadripper 3970X (32 Core, 256GB RAM, GeForce RTX 2060), clusters at UPPMAX, and an iPad Pro 12.9" with Notability.

 Contact by email for questions or collaboration.